plast-lab/doop/docs/documentation.md

 The main command line options are described in the `README` file:

 * -a, --analysis: The name of the analysis.
-* -j, --jar: The jar file(s) to analyse.
+* -i, --input: The jar file(s) to analyse.
-* --jre: The version of the JRE to use.
-Doop checks for the JRE-specific files in the `$DOOP_JRE_LIB` directory, while an alternate location can be provided through the `--jre-lib` option.
+* --platform: The platform and version to use.
+Doop checks for the JRE-specific or Android-specific files in the `$DOOP_PLATFORMS_LIB` directory, while an alternate location can be provided through the `--doop-platform-libs` option.
+For instance, java_7 specifies the Java platform and the JRE 1.7 will be used to resolve library calls, while android_26 specifies the Android platform and the Android library version 26 (Marshmallow) will be used to resolve calls to the Android library).
 * --main: The name of the Java main class.
 * -t, --timeout: The analysis execution timeout in minutes.
 * -id, --identifier: The human-friendly identifier of the analysis (if not specified, Doop will generate one automatically).